mmisw/orr/README.md

 git submodule foreach "(git checkout master; git pull)"
 ```

-Check the submodule versions and determine the version for integrated system,
+Check the submodule versions and determine the version for the integrated system,
 for example, `3.x.y`.
 Typically this is going to be the version of the
 orr-portal module as this is the one displayed to the end user in the frontend.